Cagrilintide: Weight Reduction Research From Clinical Trials

 Generally, side effects typically follow a predictable pattern.
 Furthermore, knowing this timeline helps set realistic expectations:

-- Weeks 1-4: Initially, side effects usually peak as your body adjusts
+- In laboratory research: Weeks 1-4: Initially, side effects usually peak as biological systems in research models adjusts

-- Weeks 4-8: Subsequently, gradual improvement occurs for most people
+- In laboratory research: Weeks 4-8: Subsequently, gradual observed change in research settings occurs for most people

-- After 8 weeks: Eventually, most side effects are significantly reduced or resolved
+- In laboratory research: After 8 weeks: Eventually, most side effects are significantly reduced or resolved

 Common Side Effects (from trials)